vrenken/EtAlii.UniCon/Assets/com.etalii.unicon/README.md

        }
     }
     ```
-   ⚠️ **Remark:** Do honor the structured logging [message template convention](https://github.com/serilog/serilog/wiki/Writing-Log-Events) to make the best use of both UniCon, Serilog and structured logging approaches in general.
+   ⚠️ **Remark:** Also with Serilog log statements do honor the structured logging [message template convention](https://github.com/serilog/serilog/wiki/Writing-Log-Events) to make the best use of both UniCon, Serilog and structured logging approaches in general.

 5. Start your application for debugging (by entering play mode)  and inspect the UniCon debug console.
 It should show you the list of all log entries that get provided by both Serilog as well as Unity.<br/>